-Library Privileges at Other Institutions
+Library Privileges at other Institutions

-First, but not least: KU Libraries Interlibrary Loan Services
+KU Libraries Interlibrary Loan Services

 The Libraries' Acquisitions and Resource Sharing Department provides a robust interlibrary loan service for currently enrolled KU students and currently employed KU faculty, staff, and affiliates.
 This service includes borrowing from other libraries the materials and resources not available in the KU Libraries.
 In addition, several delivery services are available including document/article delivery, Retrieve from Shelf, TripSaver for KU faculty and staff with offices on the Lawrence campus served by campus mail, and Home Loan Delivery for individuals living in the U.S. outside of Douglas and Johnson counties in Kansas.
 See Request Articles, Books & More for a description of services available.